ben700/droneGraphics/userManual/setupWiFi/README.md

-# User Manual
+# User Manual - wiFi Setup
-Graphics files and screenshots for user manual
+{Process to connect device to customers wifi.
+This is the 420 process due to ip 4.20.4.20